joelouthan/Theologicus/src/luke/luke12-13-to-t3-5.md

 3. What are some fights that you can get into within a house that not everybody obeys God?
 What about with prayer?
 Fasting?
 Reading the Bible?
 Sharing the gospel?
 Going to church?

+## Christ Our All: Christ Is Your Freedom

 >Luke 12:57-59 (CSB) Why don’t you judge for yourselves what is right?
 As you are going with your adversary to the ruler, make an effort to settle with him on the way.
 Then he won’t drag you before the judge, the judge hand you over to the bailiff, and the bailiff throw you into prison.
 I tell you, you will never get out of there until you have paid the last penny.”

 1. Why does God commands us to payback what we owe to others?

 2. What does it mean to be a good witness of God to others?

+## Christ Our All: Christ Grants You The Gift of Repentance

 >Luke 13:1-5 (CSB) At that time, some people came and reported to him about the Galileans whose blood Pilate had mixed with their sacrifices.
 And he responded to them, “Do you think that these Galileans were more sinful than all the other Galileans because they suffered these things?
 No, I tell you; but unless you repent, you will all perish as well.
 Or those eighteen that the tower in Siloam fell on and killed—do you think they were more sinful than all the other people who live in Jerusalem?
 No, I tell you; but unless you repent, you will all perish as well.”